 Below you’ll find information on what to do if you smell gas.
 There’s also advice on gas safety checks and certificates to help you be gas safe.

 If you can smell gas or suspect you have a leak

-If you think you've got a gas leak in your home, leave the house immediately and call the National Gas Emergency Service on 0800 111 999.
+If you think you've got a gas leak in your home or can smell gas anywhere outside, leave the house or area and call the National Gas Emergency Service immediately on 0800 111 999.

-If you smell gas anywhere, outside or inside, leave the area and call the National Gas Emergency Service.
-Only use a mobile phone outside, and wait until you're well away from the leak.
+Only use a mobile phone outside, well away from the leak.

-Don't send us an email or use the contact page on this site.
-Always call to report the leak immediately.
+Don't send us an email or use the contact us page on this site to report a gas leak.
+Always call the gas emergency number.

-Make sure you get a Gas Safe registered engineer to service your gas appliances.
-We recommend you do it at least once a year.
-Don't use a gas appliance you suspect isn't working properly.
-If in doubt, have it checked.
-Only Gas Safe registered engineers are legally allowed to work on gas installations.
-All SSE engineers are Gas Safe registered.
+Make sure you get a Gas Safe registered engineer to service your gas appliances at least once a year.
+By law, gas engineers must be registered to be able to work on gas installations.
+All our gas engineers are Gas Safe registered engineers.

-If you live in rented accommodation, your landlord must arrange an annual Gas Safety check, and get a certificate.
+If you’re an SSE customer, you might qualify for a free gas safety check.
+If you live in rented accommodation, your landlord must arrange an annual gas safety check.

-Find out more about it in our free guide to carbon monoxide safety.
+You can find out more in our guide to carbon monoxide safety.

 Our Gas Safety Statement includes more safety advice and emergency information.